-In 1910, an avalanche in the Cascade Mountains of Washington state claimed about 100 lives and became the worst avalanche disaster in terms of life lost in the history of the United States.
-The tragedy occurred in the town of Wellington, Washington, and while it is now a section of a well-known rail to trails hiking trail called the Iron Goat Trail, Wellington is also one of the Pacific Northwest's most notorious haunted places.
+It's not unusual places of tragedy are haunted, and the ghost town of Wellington, Washington is no exception.
+In 1910, an avalanche in the Cascade Mountains of Washington state claimed nearly 100 lives and became the worst avalanche disaster in terms of life lost in the history of the United States.
+The tragedy occurred in the town of Wellington, and while it is now a section of a well-known rail to trails hiking trail called the Iron Goat Trail, Wellington is also one of the Pacific Northwest's most notorious haunted places.

 Wellington's Avalanche Tragedy